Webinar Wrap-up: Understanding Push Notifications Delivery on Android Phones

 Push notifications have revolutionized the way brands engage with their customers today.
 From notifying users about flash sales, or sending reminders about the discarded cart to sending geo-targeted notifications and transactional alerts, push notifications help marketers send customized messages to their users at a lesser cost as compared to SMS.

 In a MoEngage webinar, Raviteja Dodda, CEO of MoEngage and Nalin Goel, VP – Products discuss push notification delivery on Android phones.
-You can listen to the webinar here or continue reading this article that includes the key points from the webinar.
+You can listen to the webinar here or continue reading this article that includes the key points from the webinar or you can read this in-depth guide to learn more about push notifications.

 How Do Push Notifications Impact Business?